White Bean Soup with Italian Sausage, Zucchini, and Basil (Video)

 How to Make White Bean Soup with Italian Sausage, Zucchini, and Basil:

-- As I mentioned, soak the beans overnight (or all day if you’re making soup in the evening.)
+- Soak the beans overnight (or all day if you’re making soup in the evening.)

-- Then rinse beans, pick out loose skins or broken pieces, and put soaked beans in a pot with chicken stock, water, chopped onion, dried basil, dried marjoram (or oregano), ground fennel, and minced garlic and simmer on low until beans are starting to get tender.
+- Then rinse beans, pick out loose skins or broken pieces, and put soaked beans in a pot with chicken stock or broth, water, chopped onion, Dried Basil (affiliate link), Dried Marjoram (affiliate link) or oregano, ground fennel (affiliate link), and Minced Garlic (affiliate link) and simmer on low until beans are starting to get tender.

-- While the beans cook, either roast the sausage in the oven or brown in a pan, then cut into half moon slices.
+- While the beans cook, either roast the sausage in the oven or brown in a pan, then cut into quarter slices.

 - Add sausage to the soup, deglaze the pan with water, and add that flavorful liquid to the soup pot, and continue to simmer soup.